 Remote Collaboration Trend

-The transition to remote work has been spreading for years, so much that only 17% of people still work in offices.
-What’s more, 41% of remote workers say they save more time compared to conventional desk jobs.
+The transition to working remotely has been spreading for years, so much that only 17% of people still work in offices.
+More, 41% of remote workers say they save more time than conventional desk jobs.
 This has also been beneficial to employers as 29% of employees increased their productivity due to home-based work.

-These are useful for remote collaboration with team members, but you must use new methods in project management too.
+These are useful for working remotely through collaboration with team members, but you must use new methods in project management too.

 Fine Tuning Distanced Collaboration

 Remote team collaboration brings a host of dilemmas for employers to tackle.
 This is mainly because you aren’t physically nearby your teams working at home.
-Furthermore, your members themselves are separated by huge distances and distinct time zones.
+Furthermore, your members are separated by huge distances and distinct time zones, like New York or the Pacific.
 Overall, this challenges teams to stay connected and communicate in real-time despite these issues.